dex4er/perl-Exception-Base/README.md

 - String context

-    Content of attribute which is combined from `string_attributes` attributes with additional informations, depended on `verbosity` setting.
+    Content of attribute which is combined from `string_attributes` attributes with additional information, depended on `verbosity` setting.
 See `to_string` method.

         eval { Exception::Base->throw( message=>"Message", value=>123 ) };